jacobthebanana/McGill-Fall-2019-COMP-250-Assignment-3-Banana-Test/README.md

 ## Acknowledgements
-`BananaTest` would not be possible without the altruistic and innovative work of Zhangyuan Nie, the person behind `AnotherA3Tester`.
+`BananaTest` would not be possible without the altruistic and innovative work of Zhangyuan, the person behind `AnotherA3Tester`.

 `BananaTest` is created on an Optiplex 990 from Reboot McGill.
 The Optiplex Tower is proudly housed in the Solin Hall Residence.